-Employers can issue SARs to employees alongside stock options without requiring them to shoulder the exercise price.
-As such, the SARs are said to be in tandem with a stock option and entitle an employee to receive an amount proportionate to any increase in the stock price above the option’s exercise price.
+Employers can issue SARs to benefit employees, alongside stock options which assists them in coming up the funds to pay the exercise price.
+As such, the SARs are said to be in tandem with a stock option.

 If employees expect their own efforts to influence the future course of the stock’s market value, SARs will serve to motivate such efforts.
 As such, SARs serve as a form of incentive compensation.
-They are frequently authorized under the stock option plans because, as tandem SARs, they are an essential adjunct for employees to utilize stock options and pay off taxes due at the time of exercise.
+They are frequently authorized under the stock option plans because, as tandem SARs, they are an essential tool to help employees to fund the payment of stock options and income taxes on any taxable gains.

 How SARs Works

-SARs can be transferred and are subject to a clawback policy.
-A clawback policy outlines triggering events under which a company may recover employees’ bonuses or any other incentive-based compensation under the plan, regardless of whether the provision is applied with a retrospective of future effect.
+SARs are transferable and are subject to a clawback policy.
+A clawback policy outlines triggering events under which a company may recover employees’ bonuses or any other incentive-based compensation under a plan, regardless of whether the provision is applied with a retrospective of future effect.

 For example, the provision may allow a company to withdraw SARs if an employee switches to a competitor before the expiry of an employment contract.
-Furthermore, as with stock options, SARs’ settlement date may not be pre-planned.
-It means that employees enjoy the flexibility of exercise dates.
-Some SAR programs condition employees to meet certain company’s objectives, such as profits or sales targets.
+Furthermore, as with stock options, SARs’ settlement date may not be pre-established which gives employees some flexibility to time the exercise of the right .
+Most SAR programs are tied to meeting company’s objectives, such as profits or sales targets.

 Assume that ABC Limited granted stock appreciation rights on January 1, 2010, when the price of stocks was $10 per share, and the vesting date when an employee can exercise the right is on January 1, 2020.